 Dress for the night of reflection is casual but respectful: jeans or decent shorts, pullover shirt or presentable T-shirt (no T-shirts advertising liquor or bearing suggestive messages), and tennis shoes are all acceptable.
 Basically, the young men should wear something that would be acceptable at a casual family function.

 Cell phones are not allowed at the Freshman Retreat.
-This night of reflection is a required Jesuit school function; thus all school rules of conduct apply.
+This day of reflection is a required Jesuit school function; thus all school rules of conduct apply.

 Please contact Peter Flores, the director of campus ministry, at email@example.com with any questions.